 The right choice and placement of flooring can also do an excellent job of guiding Chi, or Universal energy throughout your home or office, thus promoting good feng shui energy, while a poor choice of flooring will do the opposite.

-There are so many types of flooring out there - from various woods such as oak, maple, pine, walnut, fir, cherry, eucalyptus and bamboo floors to laminated flooring, cork, carpet, tiles, linoleum, stone and more!
-You can find a variety of flooring in different finishes, patterns and grains, and colors or stains.
-So how do you know which one is best for your space?
+There are so many types of flooring out there - from various woods such as oak, maple, pine, walnut, fir, cherry, eucalyptus, and bamboo floors to laminated flooring, cork, carpet, tiles, linoleum, stone, and more!
+You can find a variety of flooring in different finishes, patterns/grains, and colors/stains.

-To begin with, be guided by the basic interior design principles, as well as your own likes, of course.
-Your lifestyle obviously needs to be taken into consideration; if you have a busy household with kids or active pets you will be wise to avoid high gloss finish or white carpeted floors.
+Be guided by the basic interior design principles, as well as your own likes.
+Your lifestyle needs to be taken into consideration; if you have a busy household with kids or active pets you will be wise to avoid high gloss finish or white carpeted floors.

-Feng shui-wise, it is also best when the flooring looks seamless, or continuous throughout most rooms in your home because this guides the energy smoothly.
-If you have dark stained wood floors in the living room and white tiles in your open concept kitchen, this might be an abrupt transition and interrupt or block the flow of energy.
+Feng shui-wise, it is also best when the flooring looks seamless, or continuous throughout most rooms in your home, because this guides the energy smoothly.
+If you have dark stained wood floors in the living room and white tiles in your open concept kitchen, this might be an abrupt transition and interrupt or block the flow of energy.<br/>

 As here we are looking at the feng shui energy of flooring, we will focus on three main points: